raaxis/nds4ios/README.md

 If you're NOT jailbroken: http://nds4ios.angelxwind.net/?page/downloads#notjailbroken

 ### Option 2: Compile it yourself

+IMPORTANT: Make sure your working directory is devoid of spaces.
+Otherwise, bad things will happen.

 1. Open a Terminal instance and go to your working directory.